ericawall/javascript-testing/README.md

 - The game consist of the following screens:
   - A home page / start screen with instructions icon in the top line, game title and user login
-  - Choose game difficulty level screen
-  - Main game screen - it contains the category of the phrase, number of guesses remaining in the round, hidden phrase with underscores for each letter, alphabet letters to click, current score and high score
+  - Main game screen - it contains the tetris game, current score and current level
-  - Screen shown when the phrase has been guessed - the number of points gained in the round and overall scoring are displayed
-  - Screen shown when the phrase has not been guessed within specific number of guesses.
-The correct phrase and options to either restart the game on same level or select other game level are shown
+  - Screen shown when the game is over.
+The option to restart the game is shown
 - A modal with game instructions which pops up when the instructions icon is clicked, available on all game screens
 - The contact page with contact form which allows users to send an email to the developer and provide their feedback
 - A separate 404 error page